 Lebanon began issuing biometric passports on 1 August 2016.

-The new Lebanese ePassport incorporates additional visual security features and electronic layers, ensuring it adheres to the highest ICAO and ISO standards and protects against fraud and counterfeiting.
+The new Lebanese ePassport incorporates additional visual security features and electronic layers, ensuring it adheres to the highest ICAO (International Civil Aviation Organization) and ISO (International Standard Organization) standards and protects against fraud and counterfeiting.

 Gemalto is proud to contribute to this new biometric passport program and is delivering its s ePassports and Issuance solution.